Low-field Feshbach resonances and three-body losses in a fermionic quantum gas of $^{161}$Dy: Introduction

 For interaction control, magnetic lanthanide atoms offer a rich spectrum of Feshbach resonances \cite{Frisch2014qci,Baumann2014ool,Burdick2016lls,Maier2015eoc}, much denser as compared to alkali-metal atoms.
 This experimentally well-established fact is a consequence of anisotropy stemming both from the strong magnetic dipole-dipole interaction and from the van-der-Waals interaction for electronic ground states with non-zero orbital angular momentum \cite{Petrov2012aif,Kotochigova2014cib}.
 The anisotropic interaction leads to a strong mixing of different partial waves.
 If hyperfine structure is present, such as for the fermionic isotopes $^{161}$Dy and $^{167}$Er, the Feshbach spectrum is even more complex, and the blessing of tunability may turn into a curse of omnipresent three-body recombination losses.

 The experiments performed with $^{161}$Dy in our laboratory are motivated by the prospect to realize novel superfluid states in mass-imbalanced fermion mixtures \cite{Gubbels2013ifg, Wang2017eeo, Pini2021bmf}.
 In a Fermi-Fermi mixture of $^{161}$Dy and $^{40}$K atoms, we have recently demonstrated hydrodynamic behavior as a manifestation of strong interactions, realized on top of an interspecies Feshbach resonance \cite{Ravensbergen2020rif}.
 Further experiments are in progress on the formation of bosonic Feshbach molecules, paired fermionic many-body states, and collective behavior of the strongly interacting mixture.
-In all these experiments, the Dy-Dy intraspecies Feshbach resonances and accompanying three-body losses represent a complication and appropriate strategies have to be developed to minimize unwanted effects.
+In all these experiments, the Dy-Dy intraspecies Feshbach resonances represent a complication and appropriate strategies have to be developed to minimize unwanted effects, such as three-body losses and heating.

 Feshbach resonances in spin-polarized fermionic quantum gases result from scattering in odd partial waves.
 Accordingly, $p$-wave resonances have been observed in early experimental work \cite{Regal2003tpw,Zhang2004pwf,Schunck2005fri} and studied theoretically \cite{Suno2003rot,Chevy2005rsp}.
 More recent experiments \cite{Yoshida2018SLF,Waseem2018ULB} have provided deeper insights into the scaling laws and universal properties of three-body recombination losses near $p$-wave resonances.
 Our present situation of $^{161}$Dy, however, is more complex because of the strong coupling between different partial waves and the possible interaction between different closely spaced or overlapping resonances, which makes a theoretical description very challenging.
-Experiments are needed to find out in how far our resonances in $^{161}$Dy behave in a similar way.
+Experiments are needed to find out to what extent our resonances in $^{161}$Dy behave in a similar way.